stfc/PSyclone/doc/algorithm_layer.rst

 "invoke_compute_something."
 Each invoke label must currently be unique within an Algorithm source file.
 Note that, in keeping with the Fortran language, labels are not case sensitive.
-In the future it is intended that the labelling of invokes will allow invoke-specific optimisations to be applied as well as enabling more readable profiling output.
+In the future it is intended that the labelling of invokes will help to support invoke-specific optimisations to be applied as well as enabling more readable profiling output.
 It may also be used to instruct PSyclone to just generate a single subroutine to implement all invokes that share the